CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/vpc_management.md

 Q1. is there a separate default VPC for each region?

 Q2.
-Each time you run a configure cluster command, does the Parallel Cluster create a new VPC?
+Each time you run a configure cluster command, does the ParallelCluster create a new VPC?

 Q3.
-Why don't the VPC and subnet IDs get deleted when the Parallel Clusters are deleted?
+Why don't the VPC and subnet IDs get deleted when the ParallelClusters are deleted?

 ### Deleting VPCs